Rachel Scott (women's education reformer): Campaign for women's education

-In 1874 she married Charles Scott, known as C. P. Scott, editor of the Manchester Guardian, and moved to Manchester, where she soon joined the governing body of the city's Girls' High School.
-She continued to champion women's higher education by creating a home-based university level teaching facility, supported by sympathetic professors from Owens College.
-Through her unstinting efforts this became incorporated into Owens College in 1883.
+After marrying Charles Scott, known as C. P. Scott, in 1874, she moved to Manchester, where she joined the governing body of the city's Girls' High School.
+She continued to champion women's higher education by creating a home-based university-level teaching facility, supported by sympathetic professors from Owens College.
+Through her efforts this became incorporated into Owens College in 1883.

-Scott also served on the Withington Girls School governing body and was interested in the co-educational school Lady Barn House School and took a lead role in education in the City; her eloquent elocution at public events to raise support for education for women and girls, was remarked upon on in her obituary.
+Scott was also a member of the Withington Girls' School governing body, was interested in the co-educational school Lady Barn House School and took a lead role in education in the city; her eloquence at public events to raise support for education for women and girls was remarked upon on in her obituary.

 Her final speech in 1900 was in the Free Trade Hall to the assembled Manchester High School for Girls community.

-Publishing anonymously, Scott translated classical Latin and French texts, including two novels in Balzac’s Human Comedy novel cycle, as well as a guide to pictures in the Manchester Jubilee Exhibition of 1887.
-With her husband who was the editor, she contributed critical items to the Manchester Guardian supporting women's right to vote as a suffragist.
+Publishing anonymously, Scott translated classical Latin and French texts, including two novels in Balzac's Human Comedy novel cycle, as well as a guide to pictures in the Manchester Jubilee Exhibition of 1887.

+In collaboration with her husband, she contributed literary criticism and commentary to the Manchester Guardian, where she supported women's suffrage and broader social reform.

-Scott's influence and contribution to the city of Manchester was recognised in her husband's obituary.
+Scott's influence and contribution to the city of Manchester was recognized in her husband's obituary.